(Updated December 19, 2017)

 On Friday, January 19, 2018 there will be an interactive video conference featuring one of the paper sessions of the biennial conference of the Ecclesia of Women in Asia (EWA), which will be taking place in Ho Chi Minh, Vietnam.
 EWA is a forum of Catholic women doing theology in Asia.
 EWA’s vision is the development of theologizing from Asian women’s perspectives and the recognition of Asian Catholic women theologians as equal partners in theological discussions within the Church and Academe.
-This is the 4th videoconferencing that EWA is holding in collaboration with partners from the Catholic Theological Ethics in the World Church.
+This is the 4th videoconference that EWA is holding in collaboration with partners from the Catholic Theological Ethics in the World Church.

 The theme of the conference is “Foodscapes: Gastronomy, Theologies, and Spiritualities.”
 A foodscape connotes a “plate-full” of issues connected to food, such as the abundance of food in some places of the world and hunger in others, industrial farming, food trade, the politics of food vis-à-vis caste, religion, and gender, within the larger context of global capitalism and climate change.
-Given the social expectation of women in Asian cultures as “the mother-nurturer,” and therefore often regarded as “cooks” and “helpers,” food-related concerns impact women in a very central way.
+Given the social expectation of women in Asian cultures as “the mother-nurturer,” and therefore as “cooks” and “helpers,” food-related concerns impact women in a very central way.
 The conference reflects on these food issues from various Asian perspectives on ethics, theologies, or spiritualities.

 The two papers that will be presented in the video conference session are: